wklchris/sphinx-simrofy-theme/tools/ReadMe.md

 This ReadMe is for developers.
 If you are interested in customizing Simrofy or creating a Sphinx theme by yourself, this ReadMe may help.

+Highlights:

+1. This folder is *NOT* part of the released Simrofy package.
+However, you may take adventage of using these useful tools along with building your website under Simrofy.
-All scripts under this folder **must be run under the root of the project**, not under this 'tools' folder.
+2. All scripts under this folder *must be run under the root of the project*, not under this 'tools' folder.

-In the documentation of Simrofy, I will give some examples on how to customize it.

 Table of contents:
 1. [Documentation-related doctree](#documentation-related-doctree)